 Henry joined Watsi on March 12th, 2013.
-One year ago, Henry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Henry's most recent donation supported Sitha, a 40-year-old car mechanic from Cambodia, to fund shoulder surgery so he can use his left arm.
+Two years ago, Henry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Henry's most recent donation supported Danilo, a 40-year-old construction worker and tricycle driver from Philippines, to fund a cholecystectomy and hernia repair so he can live comfortably.